dqops/dqo/docs/command-line-interface/column.md

 ___
 ### **dqo column rename**

+Rename the column filtered by the given conditions

 **Description**

-Rename column which match filters
+Rename one or more columns in a table based on a specified condition.

 **Command-line synopsis**